What Florida's post-hurricane landscape means for insurers

 Michael "Fitz" Fitzgerald, insurance industry advisor for SAS, highlighted how everything from the classification of the event, to the nature of the damages incurred and even the nuances of policy coverage can further complicate recovery efforts.

 "As a consumer, you're like 'I just want my stuff covered.' ...
-The part where it gets into the weeds is that you can buy a policy that will cover all of all of what might happen, but it'll just be extremely expensive," Fitzgerald said.
+The part where it gets into the weeds is that you can buy a policy that will cover all of what might happen, but it'll just be extremely expensive," Fitzgerald said.

 Read on to learn more about the storms and how consumers and insurers alike can start preparing to rebuild.